Compcode1/sspr/README.md

   - Click "Members", search for and select Alpha Engineer (Source).
   - Click "Create".

-Step 2: Navigate to the SSPR Properties Blade
-  - In the left-hand navigation pane, expand the "Protection" dropdown section.
-  - Click directly on "Password reset".
-  - On the "Properties" blade, locate the setting labeled "Self service password reset enabled".
-  - Change the selection toggle from "All" to "Selected".
-  - Click the "No groups selected" hyperlink, search for "SSPR-Pilot-Group", select it, and click "Select".
-  - Click "Save" at the top of the blade.
+tep 2: Navigate to the Global SSPR Properties Blade Step 2a: Look at the very top left of your screen at the breadcrumb trail (the horizontal navigation path).
+Click on Microsoft Entra ID to jump completely out of the group and back to the root tenant overview page.

+Step 2b: Look at the main left-hand navigation column.
+Scroll down until you see the Identity category, expand it, and then look for a sub-category named Protection.
+Expand Protection.

+Step 2c: Inside that expanded Protection list, click directly on Password reset.

+Step 2d: You will land directly on the global Properties blade.
+This is where you will see the exact setting we need: "Self service password reset enabled" with the options None, Selected, or All.

 Step 3: Configure Authentication Methods Gate
   - In the left menu under the "Password reset" header, click "Authentication methods".